Skip to main content

 Availability to AI services

-A document becomes available to AI services only after at least one approved chunk is indexed. needs_ocr_review chunks persist for review but are excluded from semantic and lexical retrieval. /search can retrieve ranked chunks, and /query can synthesize a cited answer only from retrieved chunks.
+A document becomes available to AI services only after at least one approved chunk is indexed. needs_ocr_review chunks persist for review but are excluded from semantic and lexical retrieval.
+Search and answer surfaces can use only approved indexed chunks; their exact request fields, citation shape, status behavior, SSE lifecycle, and examples are defined in the Query and Search API reference.

 Operational states